HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   image="picture-number-of-formats.png",
   alt="picture number of formats.", caption="`<picture>` number of formats.", description="Bar chart showing number of formats in picture usage.
-68.01% on desktop (68.03% on mobile) use 1 format.
-2 formats is 23.78% and 23.78% respectively, 3 formats is 7.00% and 6.97% and 4+ formats is only used on 1.21% and 1.22% pages respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1963933588&format=interactive",
+68.01% of pages on desktop (68.03% on mobile) use 1 format.
+2 formats is 23.78% and 23.78% respectively, 3 formats is 7.00% and 6.97% and 4+ formats is only used on 1.21% and 1.22% pages respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTLNnD9VNqXNxMu60VovxIEp_L6vmNo1oWt8-C18DOetXB3qIkee_-KjZwYYPIkkIM-7So-5wBwQ4QY/pubchart?oid=1963933588&format=interactive", sheets_gid="1719719920",
-  sheets_gid="1719719920",
   sql_file="picture_format_distribution.sql"
   )
 }}

-{# TODO this y axis should say "Percent of picture elements" }

 Of pages using `<picture>` for format-switching, around 68% are offering a single type variation, in addition to the `<img src>` which acts as the default.